Profiles

 Peter Deadman

-Peter Deadman is a professor in the Department of Geography at the University of Waterloo.
+Peter Deadman is an associate professor in the Department of Geography at the University of Waterloo.
 He received his PhD in 1997 from the School of Renewable Natural Resources at the University of Arizona, Tucson.

 Liane Gabora